openSUSE-Rust/roast/README.md

 to the top-most level directory of the source or target directory e.g. `src/bin/roast.rs` points to `roast-cli/src/bin/roast.rs`.

-One thing to note about the path behaviours is there higher precedence over files than directories.
+One thing to note about the path behaviours is the higher precedence over files than directories.

 - If a **directory is INCLUDED while EXCLUDED**, it is, therefore, **IGNORED**.
 - If a **file is INCLUDED but it is WITHIN an EXCLUDED directory**, it is,